manuestrella28/SocialShare/README.md

 - **For each social network, the url parameter will be auto-populated from the location.href of the page when not explicitly set.**
-- **Any url parameter set will be concatentated to the location.href value of the page.**
+- **Any url parameter set will be concatenated to the location.href value of the page.**
 - **All parameter values are URL encoded.**